 Check out the video for “Cash Machine” and/or the entire LP below:

-Top Dawg Ent., the label that brought you the likes of Kendrick Lamar, ScHoolboy Q, SZA etc., unleashes a new musical prodigy to the world: Lance Skiiiwalker.
+Top Dawg Ent., the label that brought you the likes of Kendrick Lamar, ScHoolboy Q, SZA and Ab-Soul, unleashes a new musical prodigy to the world: Lance Skiiiwalker.
 Just after appearing on a few previous TDE releases the young Chicagoan gets his own long-player, along with a couple of videos.

 Be prepared: Mr. Skiiiwalker is pretty different from his label mates.
 This is as left-field as it gets: